 “Hey, you guys.
 I got an update on the quest,” said Eve.

 “The moment you buy it, you will know.”

 Kiyro was next in line.
 He placed the book that he was reading and the selenite on top of it.

 “I have never seen this book before.
-You sure you got it here?”
+Are you sure you got it here?”
 The cashier asked.
-He flipped over the book to check if there were a tag price on it.
-On the back with black ink on a white sticker a $10 price tag was located.
+He flipped over the book to check if it had a tag price.
+On the back, with black ink on a white sticker, a $10 price tag was located.
 “Nevermind, I guess it is ours.
 That would be $20.91,” said the sales clerk.
-The digital cash register rung up the two selenites.
-Kiyro pulled out his phone and slide his phone across a digital machine.
+The digital cash register rang up the two selenites.
+Kiyro pulled out his phone and slid his phone across a digital machine.

 Kiyro read the message over again.
 Three hours?
-That wasn’t enough time to whatever they were going to complete the quest.
+That wasn’t enough time for whatever they would complete the quest.
 He pulled up a digital map to the location of the College with his Alive gear.
-He noticed that from his location to the College would take those thirty minutes, but there were a problem.
-The GPS was red in the highway with an accident icon floating over it adding another thirty minutes.
+He noticed that going from his location to the College would take those thirty minutes, but there was a problem.
+The GPS was red on the highway with an accident icon floating over it, adding another thirty minutes.
 Switching over to the bus route view, he noticed the added amount of time increased by another hour and thirty minutes.

-“I’m not sure about you guys, but the amount of time to get to the college is over two hours and thirty minutes on bus.
-That gives us less than thirty minutes to complete a quest that we don’t know if there will be more added to it or not,” said Alex.
-“With that assumption the possibility of it running over the time limit is high.”
+“I’m not sure about you guys, but the time to get to the college is over two hours and thirty minutes on the bus.
+So that gives us less than thirty minutes to complete a quest that we don’t know if there will be more added to it or not,” said Alex.
+“With that assumption, the possibility of it running over the time limit is high.”

 “We could do that,” said Eve.
 “I might have someone.”